 I’m going to begin by answering your digital dilemma.
 Here it is: if you feel you need to build skills in digital photography, you can easily find classes (usually cheap ones) at the local community college, photo center, or camera store.
 You may not love digital, but if your aim is to support yourself as a photojournalist/sports or wedding photographer then you’ll have little choice but to get on board with the prevailing technology.
 Really, it’s that simple.

 As for your art practice, if it is truly the case that your work must be in film to be fully realized then go ahead and shoot it with film.
 You should use whatever medium best suits the work and your practice—to quote McLuhan, the medium is the message and the fact that your work is in film will actually be part of the content.
 However, in terms of grad school (and hopefully the long life you lead afterward), your work is going to change; knowing as much as possible about the various tools available will allow you to experiment with clarity and confidence.

 It’s true that most grad programs don’t teach technical skills.
 The MFA is more about your willingness to engage fully with your work on an intellectual level.
 However, that doesn’t mean that technical knowledge can’t be gained as part of your studio practice if you are diligent and motivated.
 Graduate school in the arts is largely self-directed, and it’s up to you to pursue your interests and be guided mainly by your own lights.
 This also applies for any “real world” you might encounter after you leave grad school.
 The learning cannot stop when you toss your mortarboard up in the air.

 Acquiring a new skill set is not “selling out.”
-In an MFA program you’ll be too busy figuring who the hell you are and what the hell that person makes.
+In an MFA program you’ll be too busy figuring who the heck you are and what the heck that person makes.
 You can worry about selling out when you have a buyer, but until that moment comes I wouldn’t give it a second thought.
+Good luck!